enterpriseDomain/ClassMaker/README.md

     assertEquals(pages, jObject.eGet(jAttr));
     assertEquals(eClass.getName(), jObject.getClass().getSimpleName());

-Here is even more [code](/tests/org.enterprisedomain.tests/src/org/enterprisedomain/tests/TestEnterpriseDomain.java), where you can specify a method body and call it, or customize generation templates.
+Here is even more [code](/tests/org.enterprisedomain.tests/src/org/enterprisedomain/tests/TestEnterpriseDomain.java) :), in which you can specify a method body and call the method, or customize generation templates.

 Feedback
 ---------
-If you have anything to suggest, please feel free to file an [issue](https://github.com/kyrillzotkin/ClassSupplier/issues).
+If you have anything to suggest, please feel free to file a [bug](https://github.com/kyrillzotkin/ClassSupplier/issues).

-<br><br><br>

-Development continues...